 An excellent illustration of these conditions occurred a few months into the first year, when the improvised music department held an event of several days in a building somewhere in town, where the idea was to all come together and play in various constellations.
 What actually happened was that the usual cliques, the existing ensembles and bands, each permanently occupied a room of their own and simply rehearsed as they were used to, while the newcomers and outsiders had great trouble getting in.
 I believe all I did was play a bit with another guitarist and a pianist.
 That is what you get when you do not organize from above, when you do not assign people to groups and rooms.
 The ruling cliques take charge, and they are exclusive.

-In the course of this third year I learnt of a weekly group composition class that was open to interested students, and began to attend it, having been composing since the early 1980s already.
+In the course of this third year I learnt of a weekly group composition class, led by Kees Schoonenbeek, that was open to interested students, and began to attend it, having been composing since the early 1980s already.
 This went well; for information, I worked on opus numbers 9 to 15 while participating in that class, with the exception of opus 10, which was created over the first three years while studying counterpoint, and opus 12b, which consists of educational pieces written while working as a guitar teacher.
 The most significant composition from that period — so, before I actually studied composition — is opus 14, Composition, dedicated to saying "Aha" in a monotone voice, for eight saxophones.
 I investigated the idea of doing composition as a second major from the fourth year on.
-This was possible, and I was admitted based on the work the teacher had seen from me in the group class.
+This was possible, and I was admitted based on the work that Schoonenbeek, the composition teacher, had seen from me in the group class.

 At the end of the third year I had to give a kind of evening concert by way of final examination for improvised music.
 It cost great trouble and stress to get people together for the ensemble, and we could only do a few rehearsals, but I succeeded.
 Earlier that day I had played a classical guitar exam to go to the next year, also with positive result.
 The evening concert would be recorded on video they promised me, but I have never seen the video.
 Neither did I ever receive a certificate for that minor subject; years later when I left the school I asked the lady at the office to make a note of it on the back of my diploma, to at least have some proof.
 She agreed, but said this was not the proper procedure.